hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 <!--/tabs-->

-The price bump percentage to replace an existing transaction.
-The default is 10.
+The price bump percentage to [replace an existing transaction in the transaction pool](../../concepts/transactions/pool.md#replacing-transactions-with-the-same-sender-and-nonce).
+The default is `10`, or 10%.

 ### `tx-pool-retention-hours`